NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 ## Learning Objectives
-In this guide, we will learn how to:
+In this guide, you learn how to:
 * open a CSV file and read it
 * place one shape at X,Y,Z position given by the CSV File
 * shape displayed relying on the USD reference schema process - with position and color given by data retrieved from the CSV file